SoftFever/OrcaSlicer/doc/How to build - Windows.md

+### NOTE: This document is currently outdated wrt. the new post-Perl Slic3rPE.
+A new build process and the description thereof is a work in progress and is comming soon.
+Please stay tuned.

+--

 # Building Slic3r PE on Microsoft Windows

 The currently supported way of building Slic3r PE on Windows is with CMake and MS Visual Studio 2013